 It contains guidance to facilitate regeneration of Horley town centre, to assist in the implementation of a framework plan for the area.

-The diagram below shows the process for preparation of the Horley Town Centre Regeneration SPD and the potential timetable.
+The town centre regeneration is a key part of the implementation of Horley Master Plan.
+Being the hub of not only the transport network but the centre of the community, the Horley Town Centre regeneration is an important physical and social infrastructure programme.